ajschumacher/so_tense_very_flow_wow/index.md

 is two times the error.
 Currently the system says 0.9 instead of 0, so the error is 0.9, and two times 0.9 is 1.8.
 It's working!

+For more complex systems, it will be very nice indeed that TensorFlow calculates and then applies these gradients for us automatically.

 Let's apply the gradient, finishing the backpropagation.

 ```